ldbc/ldbc_snb_interactive_v1_impls/README.md

         * The detailed results of the benchmark are printed to the console and saved in the `results/` directory.
     * **Parallelism:** Multi-threaded execution is recommended to achieve the best result.

-For more details on validating and benchmarking, visit the [driver wiki](https://github.com/ldbc/ldbc_snb_interactive_driver/wiki).
+For more details on validating and benchmarking, visit the [driver's documentation](https://github.com/ldbc/ldbc_snb_interactive_driver/tree/v1-dev/docs).

 ## Developer's guide